discrete-notes/discrete-notes.github.io/_posts/2024-10-04-reconstruction-conjectures.md

 In other words, one makes queries to a hidden graph $G$ (for various types of queries) and tries to output the hidden graph, or determine whether $G$ satisfies some property.
-Sometimes the question is whether this is possible at all, and sometimes one wants to determine the minimum number of queries.
+Sometimes the question is whether this is possible at all, and sometimes the goal is to determine the minimum number of queries needed.

 This has a similar flavor as graph
 [property testing](https://en.wikipedia.org/wiki/Property_testing)